 “It was super important that Rosario [Perazolo Masjoan] be part of the whole process.
 It's not that she just wrote the script, and that was it.
 She was actively involved from the scouting process to coaching the actress to being on set and feeling and creating that environment.
 We believe that inclusion means bringing diversity into the film industry.
 It's not about telling other people's stories; it's about bringing those storytellers into this world, even if they're very young or it's their first experience.
 It's pretty amazing what we learned from this process and what the whole crew learned from this process.”

 Metro Veinte proved to be a crowd favorite at SXSW and also won the Virtual Cinema Jury Award for Best 360º Narrative.
 Unfortunately, the lack of widespread access to VR devices will likely hinder the film from reaching mainstream audiences anytime soon.
 For now, the team is focusing on film festivals and aims to set up location-based installations in museums, high schools, and college campuses in the near future.
-Follow along on Facebook and Instagram for information on screenings near you.
+Follow along on Instagram for information on screenings near you.

 Editor’s Note: Metro Veinte: Cita Ciega was funded by La Biennale di Venezia.

 Wheel:Life does not recommend this film for young children as it contains adult-themed content and language.
-With that in mind, the trailer is available for viewing on Vimeo.

 About the Author